Click each tab below for a description of the topic and representative papers. See the "Publications" page for a complete list of papers.

 Representative papers:

-Non-convex/Riemannian Optimization
+Non-convex/Riemannian Optimization & Statistics

 Riemannian optimization is a framework for solving optimization problems on smooth manifolds, where traditional methods in Euclidean spaces are not directly applicable.
 By leveraging the geometric structure of the manifold, Riemannian optimization enables more accurate and efficient optimization on curved spaces.
 Our group has been utilizing and developing Riemannian optimization theory and methods to tackle complex, high-dimensional problems.